 Also, there was a great Rhino collection called Ultimate!, which had almost everything you’d need.
 That’s not the same as the Ultimate Collection.
 The big issue is that the Yardbirds had a lot of single-only releases and those are just hard to corral into a cohesive unit.

 Scorpions – Their RCA catalog is woefully underserved by their compilations, and even the compilations aren’t streaming in full.
-Why not stream all of their 70’s records, especially Tokyo Tapes?
+Virgin Killer (well, I can see why, kinda) and Fly to the Rainbow aren’t out there now).

-Bob Seger – It took forever and a day to get his catalog released on CD, and now he’s not streaming.
+Bob Seger – It took forever and a day to get his catalog released on CD, and now he’s not streaming on some outlets.
 What hurts him most is trying to explore his earlier work, which, flaws and all, are more interesting than his later, safer albums.
+Those still aren’t streaming.

 Quiet Riot – Quiet Riot and Quiet Riot II have had no official US release thanks to the request from the family of Randy Rhoads.
 That may say something… (NOTE: I’m not reviewing them, either.)